Application Guide

 🏢 About United Nations Population Fund

-UNFPA is the United Nations' lead agency for reproductive health and rights, uniquely focused on three transformative results: ending preventable maternal deaths, ending unmet need for family planning, and ending gender-based violence.
-Working at UNFPA means contributing directly to the ICPD agenda and Sustainable Development Goals in challenging humanitarian contexts like South Sudan, where principled, ethical staff defend fundamental human rights.
+UNFPA is the lead UN agency for sexual and reproductive health, working to end preventable maternal deaths, unmet need for family planning, and gender-based violence.
+Working here means contributing directly to peacebuilding and survivor support in a post-conflict setting like South Sudan, with a focus on the most vulnerable populations.

 About This Role